hraberg/Shen.java/README.md

 ### The Shen Test Suite

 Is now close to passing.
-Functionaly it seems to work, but one test blows the stack.
+Functionally it seems to work, but one test blows the stack.
 It is run at the end of the build:

     ./build   # or ./tests if the jar already exists.

     [... loads of output ...]
     passed ...
 145
-    failed ...0
+    failed ...1
-    pass rate ...100.0%
+    pass rate ...99.31506849315068%

     ok
     0

-    run time: 34.0 secs
+    run time: 38.0 secs

-The tests suite has 146 tests, above I've commented out the one that blows the stack to get to the end.
-It's about to 2x slower than [`shen.clj`](https://github.com/hraberg/shen.clj) running all 146 tests.
+It's about to 2x slower than [`shen.clj`](https://github.com/hraberg/shen.clj).

 ### What works?